pjworrall/truffle-hdwallet-provider/README.md

 - `mnemonic`: `string`.
 12 word mnemonic which addresses are created from.
 - `provider_uri`: `string`.
 URI of Ethereum client to send all other non-transaction-related Web3 requests.
+- `hdpath` : `string`.
+HD Wallet Path, if none provided it will default to m/44'/60'/0'/0/ (standard for Ethereum accounts)
 - `address_index`: `number`, optional.
 If specified, will tell the provider to manage the address at the index specified.
 Defaults to the first address (index `0`).

 ## Truffle Usage